garethjmsaunders/code-style-guide/css.md

 ### 4.1 General guidelines

-As Harry Roberts remarks in his [CSS guidelines](htthttp://cssguidelin.es/#commenting): "CSS needs more comments".
+As Harry Roberts remarks in his [CSS guidelines](http://cssguidelin.es/#commenting): "CSS needs more comments".

 Comments SHOULD be written as complete, grammatical sentences with an initial capital and a full-stop at the end.
 (The only exception to initial capital is class and ID identifiers.)

+As a general guideline, class and ID names SHOULD explain what, the code SHOULD explain how and comments SHOULD explain why.
+(See [My 3 Rules for Documenting Code](https://dev.to/wraith/my-3-rules-for-documenting-code-2f54).)

 You SHOULD comment anything that isn't immediately obvious from the code alone.
 These could be explaining: